Is Bread Vegan? 13 Types Explained

 Watch out for toppings and fillings that can contain cream cheese, eggs, and more.

-Vegan Bagels by Nutriciously 5pin it
+Vegan Bagels by Nutriciously 5

 Is Ezekiel bread vegan?